 The SiLC Register now offers two forms of qualification which are of benefit to brownfield industry professionals.
 The SiLC scheme has been operating since 2000 and has focussed on setting high standards in the industry.
 It provides registered practitioners with a recognised qualification as evidence that they are capable of providing land condition advice in the context of their professional background.

-The National Quality Mark Scheme for Land Contamination Management (NQMS) is a scheme that has been developed by the Land Forum to provide visible identification of documents that have been checked for quality by a Suitably Qualified and experienced Person (SQP).
-The scheme is being introduced in January 2017.
-The SiLC Register has been identified by the Land Forum as the organisation capable of qualifying professionals as SQPs.
+The National Quality Mark Scheme for Land Contamination Management (NQMS) is a scheme that has been developed by the National Brownfield Forum (previously Land Forum) to provide visible identification of documents that have been checked for quality by a Suitably Qualified and experienced Person (SQP).
+The scheme was introduced in January 2017.
+The SiLC Register has been identified by the National Brownfield Forum as the organisation capable of qualifying professionals as SQPs.

 The NQMS is expected to provide increased confidence and improved quality of submissions made under regulatory regimes, particularly planning applications, related to previously used land.

-The Land Forum has facilitated the development of this nationally recognised system for ensuring a satisfactory standard of work.
-Through joint ownership by Land Forum members, it can be considered to have support and acceptance across the community.
+The National Brownfield Forum has facilitated the development of this nationally recognised system for ensuring a satisfactory standard of work.
+Through joint ownership by National Brownfield Forum members, it can be considered to have support and acceptance across the community.